-6.11 The Council has £70 million of LOBO (Lender Option Borrower Option) debt, none of which matures in the near future.
+- 6.11 The Council has £70 million of LOBO (Lender Option Borrower Option) debt, none of which matures in the near future.
 Were the lender to exercise their option, officers will consider accepting the new rate of interest or repaying (with no penalty).
-Repayment of the LOBO may need to be considered for re-financing.

-6.12 In the event that there is a much sharper rise in long and short term rates than currently forecast, then the balance of the loan portfolio will be re-visited with a view to taking on longer term fixed rate borrowing in anticipation of future rate rises.
+Repayment of the LOBO may result in a need for refinancing. - 6.12 In the event that there is a much sharper rise in long and short term rates than currently forecast, then the balance of the loan portfolio will be revisited with a view to taking on longer term fixed rate borrowing in anticipation of future rate rises.